Longridge charity store lights up high street with recycled and repurposed items creating a Narnia display

-The Lion, the Witch and the Wardrobe is our chosen theme for Christmas 2022 in the window of is the window of the North West Air Ambulance Charity Shop in Longridge.
+The Lion, the Witch and the Wardrobe is the chosen theme for Christmas 2022 in the window of the North West Air Ambulance Charity Shop in Longridge.

-A Longridge charity store has used recycled items from the shop itself to create a display of wonder and entice festive high street shoppers, The display has caught the attention of locals as it sits brightly on the town’s main high street, Berry Lane.
+A Longridge charity shop has used recycled items off their own shelves to create a display of wonder and entice in festive high street shoppers.
+The display has caught the attention of locals as it sits brightly on the town’s main high street, Berry Lane.

-The store manager and part-time artist, Jill West, 42, used her creative flair to design a decoration based on a scene from C.S Lewis's book ‘The Lion, the Witch and the Wardrobe’ from the Chronicles of Narnia and everything within the display has been recycled or repurposed.
+The store manager and part-time artist, Jill West, 42, used her creative flair to design a decoration based on a scene from C.S Lewis's book ‘The Lion, the Witch and the Wardrobe’ from the Chronicles of Narnia.
+Everything within the display has been either recycled or repurposed.

-In setting the theme for the window early in the year, staff and volunteers have all taken an active part in the process, providing ideas, skills and a collection of items.
+In setting the theme for the window early in the year, staff and volunteers had all taken an active part in the process, providing ideas, skills and a collection of items.

 Jill said: “We always love doing our windows.
 I used to work within display but a lot of the work has come from the volunteers.
 Over the year we will decide what we are going to do for Christmas, Easter, and so on and we will start saving things.
 So everything you can see in the window is from the shop.
 Everything is recycled.